subsquid/docs/docs/tutorials/create-a-simple-squid.md

 make serve
 ```

-Bear in mind this is not strictly **necessary**, but it is always useful to check that everything is in order.

 :::info
 These commands are supposed to be run the first time, right after cloning the template.
 Some, like `make up` or `make migrate`, may throw a warning or an error, because the container is already running and migration had already been applied.
 :::

-If you are not interested, you could at least get the Postgres container running with `make up`.
+Bear in mind that, for the purpose of this tutorial, running the project is not strictly **necessary**.
+If you would like to skip ahead, we recommend at least running the Postgres container using the `make up` command.

-## Define Entity Schema
+## Define the schema

-The next thing to do, in order to customize the project for our own purpose, is to make changes to the schema and define the Entities we want to keep track of.
+In order to customize the project, we will need to make changes to the schema and define the Entities that we would like to track.

-Because we said we want to track
+As stated above, we intend to track:

 * files added and deleted from the chain
 * groups joined by a certain account
 * storage orders placed by a certain account

-We are going to make these changes to our `schema.graphql`:
+To do this, we will make the following changes to `schema.graphql`:

 ```graphql title="schema.graphql"
 type Account @entity {